-- Commercial charges for the sale of publications (task, record, and logbooks), attachment licensing to third parties to use aids to navigation sites for specific purposes, and subleasing office and storage space. - Search and rescue coordination services for maritime and aviation incidents, which are funded by government budget appropriations, - Funding arrangements of shipping and offshore petroleum industries and the International Oil Pollution Compensation (IOPC) fund, and - Externally funded programs sponsored by various government departments for the provision of specific maritime related services.
+- Commercial charges for the sale of publications (task, record, and logbooks), attachment licensing to third parties to use aids to navigation sites for specific purposes, and subleasing office and storage space. - Search and rescue coordination services for maritime and aviation incidents, which are funded by government budget appropriations4, - Funding arrangements of shipping and offshore petroleum industries and the International Oil Pollution Compensation (IOPC) fund5, and

-&lt;sup>4 The Government reaffirmed its initial policy, upon the establishment of AMSA in 1991, through the Strategic Review of Search and Rescue Service and pricing study in 2001 that search and rescue activities will remain funded from taxpayer funded budget appropriations.
+The Government reaffirmed its initial policy, upon the establishment of AMSA in 1991, through the Strategic Review of Search and Rescue Service and pricing study in 2001 that search and rescue activities will remain funded from taxpayer funded budget appropriations.